confluentinc/demo-change-data-capture/README.md

    export SNOWFLAKE_ACCOUNT="YOUR_ACCOUNT_LOCATOR"
    ```

 1. The `tf-snow` user account will be used by Terraform to create the following resources in Snowflake.
-All these resources will be deleted at the end of the demo when we run `terraform apply -destroy`.
+All these resources will be deleted at the end of the demo when you run `terraform -destroy`.
 However, `tf-snow` won't get deleted.

    - A new user account named `TF_DEMO_USER` and a new public and private key pair.
    - A warehouse named `TF_DEMO`.